Ragazoor/typed-future/README.md

 ___
 ## 🧰 Why this library?

-`Task` is a lightweight monad which is built on top of `scala.concurrent.Future`, but with a type parameter for the error type.
+`Task[E, A]` is a lightweight monad which is built on top of `scala.concurrent.Future`, but with a type parameter for the error type.
 The advantage of this is that if a function return a `Task[DomainException, Int]` it can only fail with an error which is a subtype of `DomainException` (or a fatal exception).